tskit-dev/msprime/README.txt

 Platform specific installation
 ------------------------------

-This section contains instructions to build on specific platforms that require build time flags for GSL and HDF5.
+This section contains instructions to build on platforms that require build time flags for GSL and HDF5.

 ++++++++++++